 The winning author will be announced in the Toxicology Open Forum at the AAFS Annual Conference in which the poster was presented.
 The winner will receive a certificate of recognition from the Toxicology Section along with a \$1,000 award.
+The amount may change depending on the funding supported by the sponsor of this award.
 There will be a maximum of one (1) award per year.
 If there are no applications or if the judges determine that none of the contestants are worthy of the award, no award will be given that year.